slyfox1186/pihole-regex/README.md

   - **[S]** to ***Skip***
   - ***Any number***

-## To execute a script run one of the below commands in terminal
+## To execute, run one of the below commands

 ### RegEx and Exact
 ```